 EUSAIR objectives.
 The objective of the Topic is to foster the improvement of urban mobility solutions and transport systems talking/anticipating the challenges and the already existing criticalities deriving from growing urbanisation (urban sprawl) and from some socio-economic (e.g. aging population) and environmental trends, calling for the a reduction of the impacts of passengers and goods mobility in the cities.
 The improvement of integrated local public transit (LPT) systems (including 'last-mile' solutions, such as active mobility, micromobility, and shared mobility solutions) is essential to increase transport efficiency and to achieve the decarbonisation targets by the promotion of urban low -emission mobility, also in a cross-border framework.

-Flagships.
-The work under this Topic builds on previous EUSAIR work.

 Specific objectives of the Topic

 In light of the above objectives, challenges and opportunities, the activities under this Topic aim at